SharKingStudios/Lattice/README.md

 ## Production operation

-The checked-in `infra/` files are the production record: systemd runs the collector as the unprivileged `uga-bus` user, Caddy serves the built map and API from one origin, and a systemd timer creates verified, compressed SQLite backups.
+The checked-in `infra/` files are the production record: systemd runs the collector as the unprivileged `uga-bus` user, Nest's Dashboard reverse proxy serves the built map and API from one origin, and a systemd timer creates verified, compressed SQLite backups.

 Initial server install (the procedure used for this deployment):